 - The water capacity of the tank

 - Either the liquid volume per pound or the specific gravity of the refrigerant you are removing

-For R22 and 410a I came up with some quick (conservative) cheat numbers to simplify the math a bit (again, this is at 130°).
+For R22 and 410a, I came up with some quick (conservative) cheat numbers to simplify the math a bit (again, this is at 130°).

-You would still need to add in the tare weight to calculate total tank weight and if you are using a different refrigerant you need to start the math from scratch.
+You would still need to add in the tare weight to calculate the total tank weight, and if you are using a different refrigerant, you need to start the math from scratch.

-P.S. – Tech Daniel Green made a really cool spreadsheet calculator to get max fill for various refrigerants HERE
+P.S. – Tech Daniel Green made a really cool spreadsheet calculator that will help you get max fill for various refrigerants HERE.